Clemapfel/rat_game_website/content/post/c++_style_guide.md

 {{< highlight Cpp >}} Vector2f foo();{{< /highlight >}}

-I could be either calling the default constructor of Vector2f with c++20 aggregrate initialization with round brackets and no arguments or declaring a function with return type Vector2f and no arguments.
+I could be either calling the default constructor of Vector2f with c++20 aggregrate initialization with round brackets and no arguments or forward declaring a function with return type Vector2f and no arguments.
 Using

 {{< highlight Cpp >}} auto foo = Vector2f();{{< /highlight >}}

 makes it immediatly obvious.

-An exception to this form is when the variable is of an integral or floating point type.
-This is to avoid situations like:
+For trivial numeric types, always use <code>float</code> for floating points.
+64-bit numbers like <code>double</code> should be a conscious decision on the developers part when they recognize that they need the extra precision, not the default.
+This is to avoid unnecessary overhead in bleeding-edge performance and big-data environments.

+Be aware of potential overhead this may cause by casting up or down the precision hirarchy when interacting with other libraries. clang-tidy usually issues a warning for this and it should not be ignored.

+On the topic of casting, <code>static_cast<foo></code> should always be preferred over c-style casts, even if foo is a trivial numeric type:

 {{< highlight Cpp >}}
-auto first_f = 1.0;  // resolves to double
-auto second_f = 1;   // resolves to signed int
-auto third_f = 1.;   // resolves to double
-auto fourth_f = 1.f; // resolves to float
-{{< /highlight >}}

-While the compiler or an experience user will never be confused by this I think it is much more clearer to just declare the type explicitely and maybe force an implicit conversion which since it's only an numeric type will cause very little overhead.

-On the topic of casting, <code>static_cast<foo></code> should always be preferred, even if foo is a trivial numeric type:

-{{< highlight Cpp >}}
 double high_precision = 2.21531652318625317;

 // wrong
 float low_precision = float(high_precision);
+float low_precision = (float) high_precision;
 auto low_precision = float(high_precision);
-float low_precision = static_cast&ltfloat>(high_precision);
+float low_precision = static_cast<float>(high_precision);

 // correct
-auto low_precision = static_cast&ltfloat>(high_precision);
+auto low_precision = static_cast<float>(high_precision);
 {{< /highlight >}}

-If multiple variables of the same type are declared one after another, this form should be used at all times including in class definitions for member declaration:
+If multiple variables of the same type and type-qualifier are declared one after another, always use the <a href="https://en.cppreference.com/w/cpp/language/declarations#Declarators" target="_empty">init-declarator form</a> as such:

 {{< highlight Cpp >}}
 std::string first_name,